Super League › Championship Series

 How do you select the athletes?

 Super League Triathlon’s experienced internal selection team features industry leaders and former World Champions to help to select the most exciting line-up.
 From established stars all the way through to emerging talent, Super League assembles the best blend of athletes for dynamic racing.
 There are 20 female and 20 male athletes competing at each event on a single day of racing over Super League’s exciting formats.
-As well as the athletes contracted across the Series, the start list for each event will include a small allocation of Wildcard slots who will be announced in the week leading up to each race.
+As well as the athletes contracted across the Series plus any injury replacements, the start list for each event will include a small allocation of Wildcard slots who will be announced in the week leading up to each race.

 How do the races work?